Skip to content

 Note that time_added after 4 weeks ago and time_added after last month are subtly different; the former is exactly 4 weeks ago (from today) whereas the latter is the first day of the previous month.

-Even this documentation is based on the file linked above.
+Even this documentation is based on the document linked above.

 Some differences are: